rabbitmq/rabbitmq-website/site/tutorial-six-python.md

     callback queue.
   * For a RPC request, the Client sends a message with two properties:
-    `reply_to` which is set to the callback queue and `correlation_id` which is set to a random value for every request.
+    `reply_to` which is set to the callback queue and `correlation_id` which is set to a unique value for every request.
   * The request is send to an `rpc_queue` queue.
   * RPC worker (aka: server) is waiting for requests on that queue.
     When a request appears, it does the job and sends a message with the